monkphin/PokeBattle/README.md

 - Bootstrap 5.3.3

-  - Used for layout and positioning.
+  - Used for some layout and positioning on the game page.

 - W3Schools